Friday, October 5, 2018 / by Joe Corbisiero

 If you watch the news, listen to the Radio, or have access to the Internet, you’ve probably seen many advertisements and commercials promoting flat fee or discounting listing services.
 But the REAL question is….do they really save you money?
 So let’s take a look at the difference between a FULL SERVICE, and a FLAT Fee Brokerage!

 The FIRST thing you’ve got to keep in mind, is that BOTH OPTIONS

 have their merit.
 But they come at a cost!

 When you list a home with a full service real estate broker, you expect them to list your home on the MLS (Multiple Listing Service) in your area, to market the home through traditional advertising and to be there to show the home to potential buyers.

-On the other hand, a flat listing real estate agent may charge a flat fee ...
+On the other hand, a flat listing real estate agent may charge a flat fee for th ...